subhylahiri/sl_py_tools/numpy_tricks/linalg/README.md

 # Numpy linear algebra helpers

-This package contains classes and functions that make the syntax for linear algebra in `numpy` cleaner, particularly with respect to broadcasting.
+This package contains classes and functions that make the syntax for linear algebra in `numpy` cleaner, particularly with respect to broadcasting and matrix division.
 The main way of using this is via the `lnarray` class (the `qr` function is the only other thing I find useful here).
+All of the functions will work with `numpy.ndarray` objects as well.

 The `lnarray` class has properties `t` for transposing, `h` for conjugate-transposing, `r` for row vectors, `c` for column vectors and `s` for